tinspham209/react_alan_AI_news_application/README.md

 I have improve for myself about

 - Fetch API with async await
-- Responsive, Grid, Grow with Material-UI
+- Responsive, Grid, Grow with `Material-UI`
-- styles component with Material-UI
+- styles component with `Material-UI`
+- Write CSS with makeStyles - `Material-UI`

 I have understand about